 For example, if you were injured by an exploding battery in a cellphone, but the cellphone manufacturer was not the same person for the battery, then you may still have a claim against both parties.

-The retail store may be where you purchased the product, but that party did not manufacturer it.
+The retail store may be where you purchased the product, but that party did not manufacture it.
 However, the retailer may still be part of the distribution chain depending on how and when you purchased that product.

 When you are not the buyer of the actual product